 BY: SUN STAFF

-Today, in honor of the start of the period of Damodhara, which marks the fourth month of Caturmasya, we present the first in a 9-part series on Sri Sri Damodarastakam.
-We begin with an introduction by HH Bhakti-Prajnana Kesava Maharaja, which will be followed each day by one verse from Sri Sri Damodarastakam, with the Sanskrit commentary of Srila Sanatana Goswami entitled "Dig-Darsini-tika".
+In honor of the start of the period of Damodhara, which marks the fourth month of Caturmasya, we present the first in a 9-part series on Sri Sri Damodarastakam.
+We begin with an introduction by HH Bhakti-Prajnana Kesava Maharaja, which will be followed each day by one verse from Sri Sri Damodarastakam, with the Sanskrit commentary of Srila Sanatana Goswami, Dig-Darsini-tika.

 One or Two Topics about Sri Sri Damodarastaka